 - 1. Remove the door from the stove and rest it face down on a firm work surface. - 2.
-Using a 5/16" wrench, remove the window bracket retaining screws. - 3.
-Remove the window retainers from the door.
+Using a 5/16" wrench, remove the four window bracket retaining screws. - 3.
+Remove the four window tabs from the door.
 Take extra care to avoid shards of glass if the glass window has been broken. - 4.
 Lift the old glass panel out of the door and discard. - 5.
 The glass panel must be wrapped with a self-adhesive fiberglass tape gasket (AC-GGK).
 If you purchased a new glass, it will come already wrapped.
 If reusing the same piece of glass, remove old gasket, scrape off old adhesive and wrapped with the AC-GGK.
 This gasket serves to cushion the glass from the cast iron door. - 6.
-Reinstall the window retainers using the screws previously removed.
+Reinstall the window retaining tabs using the four screws previously removed.
 Do not over-tighten the screws.